fbraza/fbraza.github.io/source/_posts/career_garden.md

 ## An interesting detour in a think tank

+But things do not always unfold as we expect and sometimes, it is where some interesting chapters begin.

-But things not always go as you expect.
-During my job search, a peculiar job offer caught my attention: a think tank looking for someone with experience as a biologist, knowledge of AI, and interest in European policy.
-The improbability of this combination made me laugh.
-It was as if someone had been watching my career and designed a role specifically for my weird trajectory.
-The interview with my future director clicked immediately.
-She has been a scientist herself, then worked at WHO and the United Nations, even served as deputy minister in her home country.
-She saw in me not just the biologist or the engineer, but the synthesis of both: someone who could translate between the languages of science, technology, and policy.
-For eight stellar months, I experienced what work could be when everything aligns.
-We dove deep into biosecurity challenges, explored the bioeconomy's potential, stood at the intersection of AI and biotech trying to help policymakers understand implications they could barely imagine.
-This was not just intellectually stimulating; it felt important.
-My manager's leadership style was transformative: she assumed competence, encouraged exploration, and created psychological safety that allowed real innovation.
+During my job search, a peculiar opportunity caught my eye: a think tank seeking someone with a biologist’s background, a grasp of AI, and a curiosity about European policy.
+The improbability of that combination made me laugh.
+It felt like someone had quietly mapped my winding career and designed a role just for its odd contours.
+The interview with my future director, Velislava Petrova, clicked instantly.
+She was a scientist turned into a global policy shaper, with experience at the WHO, the UN, and even as a deputy minister.
+She saw something in me I had not fully named yet: not just the biologist or the engineer, but the bridge-builder.
+Someone who could move between the languages of science, tech, and policy, helping each side hear the other.

-Then leadership changed, and with it, everything else.

-The transformation triggered every warning signal I learnt to recognize.
-Processes multiplied overnight.
-The new vertical approach replaced the culture that had drawn me in.
-I watched the organization shift into what I can only describe as being very corporate: lots of movement and lots of meetings.
-But what unsettled me most was recognizing a familiar pattern from academia: the prestige trap, just wearing different clothes.
-The Brussels bubble, as insiders call it, is its own ecosystem where proximity to European institutions becomes its own form of currency.
-Some colleagues genuinely thrived in this environment.
-They found meaning in navigating these political dynamics, in being part of this influential circle.
-For them, this was exactly where they wanted to be.

-For me, it felt somehow like being back in the academic circuit.
-A recursive loop where we were writing reports for people who would use them to write their own reports, increasingly distant from any real-world implementation.
-The environment had become deeply political despite our "apolitical" label, and I found myself again optimizing for the wrong things.
-I could feel myself slipping back into patterns I worked hard to escape.
-Performing expertise rather than developing it, valuing institutional proximity over problem-solving, getting caught up in organizational processes rather than focusing on substance.
-The same toxic hints I saw in academia were reforming around me, just with different acronyms and a more polished environment.
-This was not about the think tank being wrong.
-It was about me recognizing I was in the wrong place.
-The very things that made others feel important and connected made me feel trapped and disconnected.
-Where they saw opportunity to influence policy, I saw distance from tangible impact.
-Where they found satisfaction in high-level strategy, I craved the direct feedback loops of building and implementation.
+For eight extraordinary months, I experienced what work can feel like when purpose, people, and possibility align.
+We dove into [biosecurity](https://cfg.eu/biotechnology-and-the-next-pandemic-part-2-innovation-or-threat/) frontiers, mapped the bioeconomy’s [potential](https://cfg.eu/european-biopower/), stood at the crossroads of [AI and biotech](https://cfg.eu/biotech-atlas-announcement/).
+A lot of my work consisting on [translating complexity](https://cfg.eu/mirror-life/) for policymakers navigating uncharted territory.
+It wasn’t just intellectually alive — it felt necessary.
+My manager’s leadership was a quiet revolution: she assumed competence, invited exploration, and cultivated the kind of psychological safety where real innovation could take root.

+Then, as organizations do, strategy evolved and with it, so did the rhythm of my days.

+I began to notice subtle shifts.
+It wass less science and more lobbying with a lot of upcoming public affairs work.
+Also the company were multiplying processes.
+Its structures started tightening and conversations growing more cautious.
+It was not wrong.
+It was simply... different.
+And in that difference, I recognized that the Brussels bubble (as insiders call it) is clearly its own ecosystem, humming with influence and institutional gravity.
+And to have impact in this bubble you need to embrace their rules.
+For many of my brilliant colleagues, this was exactly where they thrived: navigating political currents, shaping strategy, finding deep meaning in the dance of policy and power.
+And I admired that.
+Truly.

+For me, though?
+I began to feel a familiar cognitive dissonance.
+Not because the work lacked value: it mattered deeply.
+But because my own compass was pointing elsewhere.
+I found myself craving the tangible, the iterative, the hands-on.
+The direct feedback loops of building, testing, adjusting.
+The messy, fertile ground where ideas meet implementation, not just interpretation.
+This was not about the organization.
+It was about me.
+About recognizing with kindness, not judgment, that I had outgrown the fit.
+Where others saw leverage, I felt distance.
+Where they found fulfillment in high-level strategy, I longed for grounded impact.
+And it is ok.
+More than ok I think it is natural.

-I made a decision that my younger self would have found inconceivable.
-I decided to quit.
+So I made a decision my younger self would have found unthinkable: I chose to leave.
+No safety net.
+No next step neatly mapped.

-No backup plan, no next role lined up.
 By the time you read this, I will have submitted my resignation, effective September 19th, 2025.
-Not because the work does not matter, it matters enormously.
-But because I learnt to recognize when an environment activates my worst professional instincts, when I am being pulled back into patterns that strongly impacted me once before.

-Sometimes the bravest thing is to admit that you do not belong, even when everyone else seems to be thriving.
+Not because the mission failed, it burns brighter than ever.
+But because I have learned to listen when my inner voice says, “This is no longer where you grow.”
+Sometimes the bravest thing is not to push through.
+It is to pause, to honor your own evolution, and to step gently into the next unknown.

 ## Lessons learned